AbdelaliEch/Football-Data-Project/README.md

 ---

 ## Introduction
 This project is part of the **Data Engineering Zoomcamp 2025** and serves as the capstone project required to complete the course.
-The project aims to build an end-to-end data pipeline using cloud infrastructure, orchestration tools, and distributed computing technologies.
+This project aims to build an end-to-end data pipeline leveraging cloud infrastructure, orchestration tools, and distributed computing technologies.

 ## Problem Description and Project Objective
 Football is one of the most popular sports worldwide, generating vast amounts of data related to players, clubs, competitions, and transfers.
 However, accessing and analyzing this data efficiently can be challenging due to its size, complexity, and inconsistency.